AussieKing/AussieKing/README.md

-- 👋 Hi, I’m Freddy!
+- 👋 Hi there!
-- 👀 I’m interested in cooking and coding
-- 🌱 I’m currently learning all things Full Stack
+- 🌱 I’m a junior Full Stack Dev
-- 💞️ I’m looking to collaborate on any Front End, Back End or Blockchain (Web3) project
+- 🤝 Looking to collaborate on any Front End, Back End or Blockchain (Web3) project
 - 📫 How to reach me : aussieking.eth@proton.me

 <!---